Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Introduction

-In many applications of interest, like reaction-diffusion type equations, the function $f$ is a polynomial (in $v$), for example the Allen-Cahn equation, the FitzHugh-Nagumo equations (with or without recovery) or the standard non-linear heat and Schr\"odinger equation (see \cite{Henry1981}, \cite{Rothe1984}, \cite{EstepLarsonWilliams2000}, \cite{Kovacs2011} and references).
+In many applications of interest, like reaction--diffusion type equations, the function $f$ is a polynomial (in $v$), for example, the Allen--Cahn equation, the FitzHugh--Nagumo equations (with or without recovery) or the standard nonlinear heat and Schr\"odinger equation [see \citet{Henry1981}, \citet{Rothe1984}, \citet{EstepLarsonWilliams2000}, \citet{Kovacs2011} and references].

-Motivated by these applications we look further at the connection between parabolic PDEs and FBSDEs with monotone drivers $f$ of polynomial growth (see \cite{Pardoux1999}, \cite{BriandCarmona2000} and \cite{BriandDelyonHuEtAl2003}).
-By monotonicity we mean that $\langle v'-v, f(v')-f(v)\rangle \leq \mu |v'-v|^2$, for some $\mu \ge 0$, and any $v,v'$ (one can also find the terminology that $f$ is 1-sided Lipschitz).
-We extend the above mentioned works by providing further regularity estimates for the FBSDE in question (modulus of continuity, path and variational regularity).
-Then, we proceed to a thorough analysis of various numerical methods that open the door to Monte Carlo methods for solving numerically the corresponding PDEs.
+Motivated by these applications, we look further at the connection between parabolic PDEs and FBSDEs with monotone drivers $f$ of polynomial growth [see \citet{Pardoux1999}, \citet{BriandCarmona2000} and \citet{BriandDelyonHuEtAl2003}].
+By monotonicity, we mean that $\langle v'-v, f(v')-f(v)\rangle\leq\mu\llvert v'-v \rrvert^2$, for some $\mu\ge0$, and any $v,v'$ (one can also find the terminology that $f$ is one-sided Lipschitz).
+We extend the above mentioned works by providing further regularity estimates for the \mbox{FBSDE} in question (modulus of continuity, path and variational regularity).
+Then we proceed to a thorough analysis of various numerical methods that open the door to Monte Carlo methods for solving numerically the corresponding PDEs.

-The applicability of the results we develop here is not restricted to the modeling of physical phenomena.
-It is also possible to extend the work we develop to the Brownian-L\'evy setting and apply it for instance to problems of contingent claim hedging in defaultable markets, see e.g. instance \cite{GuoLengZhang2013}.

-The work and results we present should be understood as a first step in the numerical analysis of FBSDE with monotone drivers of polynomial growth, wider than the Lipschitz driver BSDE setting, with the intent of deepening the applicability of FBSDEs to reaction-diffusion equations.
+The work and results we present should be understood as a first step in the numerical analysis of FBSDE with monotone drivers of polynomial growth, wider than the Lipschitz driver BSDE setting, with the intent of deepening the applicability of FBSDEs to reaction--diffusion equations.
 Moreover, we work without assuming knowledge on the density function or the moment generating function of the forward process $X$.
-In some applications where $X$ is simply the Brownian motion, it is possible to derive a numerical solver that takes advantage on this knowledge, see e.g. \cite{ZhangGunzburgerZhao2013}.
-The work we develop aims at black-box type algorithms which do not take advantage of any of the specific forms the FBSDE's coefficients may take.
+In some applications where $X$ is simply the Brownian motion, it is possible to derive a numerical solver that takes advantage on this knowledge; see, for example, \citet{ZhangGunzburgerZhao2013}.
+The work we develop aims at black-box type algorithms which do not take advantage of any of the specific forms the FBSDEs coefficients may take.

-\subsubsection{A motivating example}
+\subsection{A motivating example}